VR in Engine Room Simulators: Benefits & Challenges

 Cost Efficiency and Accessibility

-Compared to maintaining traditional simulators, which require frequent hardware updates and physical upkeep, VR simulators offer cost savings over time.
+However, compared to maintaining traditional simulators, which require frequent hardware updates and physical upkeep, VR simulators offer cost savings over time.
 Once the VR system is set up, it can be used repeatedly without the need for expensive machinery or physical materials.
 Moreover, VR enables remote access, allowing trainees from various locations to engage in training without traveling to physical simulation centers.
 This not only reduces travel costs but also makes training more accessible to maritime professionals globally.

 Customizable and Dynamic Scenarios